Skip to content

 Check which appliances your engineer is qualified to work on

 Not all Gas Safe engineers are qualified for every type of gas appliance.
-It's crucial to check the engineer's official ID card to ensure they have the right qualifications for the specific job you need them to do.
+It's crucial to check the engineer's official Gas Safe ID card to ensure they have the right qualifications for the specific job you need them to do.
 This verification process protects you and ensures the safety of the work being carried out.

 What additional services and protections does the Gas Safe Register offer?